907sjl/referrals_powerbi/README.md

     , DATEADD('Standard Calendar'[Date], -30, DAY) )
   , 0)
 ```
 **Count Routine Referrals after 30d** is the denominator of the rate.
-This measure calculates the number of referrals aged that were sent 30 days before any day in the currently selected month.
+This measure calculates the number of referrals that were sent 30 days before any day in the currently selected month.
+The referrals must aged, meaning they are not canceled, rejected, or closed without being seen.
 It also filters to referrals having a routine priority as opposed to urgent.

 ```
 Count Routine Seen after 30d =